-To prevent damaging the jig template make sure the routers plunge is fully released after completing the cut.
+To prevent damaging the jig template, make sure the router's plunge is fully released after completing each cut.

-aperture of the jig.

-■ Position the guide bush in the corner of the aperture, switch router on and plunge the bit until correct depth is reached.
+- with cutter and guide bush fitted into the first aperture of the jig. - Position the guide bush in the corner of the aperture, switch router on and plunge the cutter until correct depth is reached.
 Lock the carriage of the router in this position.
 Rout around the aperture in a clockwise direction, then remove the waste from the centre of the aperture.
 See drawings below for direction of cut to prevent breakout.

 - Release the carriage of the router and repeat the procedure for the remaining apertures. - Switch off router and remove jig from door by pulling out bradawls with a twisting action. - Square off rounded corners of hinge recess with a corner chisel Ref.
-C/CHISEL and hammer.
+C/CHISEL and hammer